 Step Three: Phase 1 Testing

-This portion of the process is a one day event and includes the written exam, a series of psychological questionnaires, and the physical fitness tests.
-Applicants will be required to bring the following documentation to Phase I Testing:
+This portion of the process is a one day event and includes the written exam, completion and notarizing of the Candidate Forms Guide, and a series of questionnaires.
+Applicants will be required to upload copies of required documentation to the iCIMS portal prior to Phase I Testing:

 Original/Certified Birth Certificate

 Social security card

 High school diploma, official high school transcripts, or GED